dkruyt/TicTacToe-NeuralNetwork/README.md

 ## Notes
 - Ensure that you have a suitable environment for running TensorFlow, especially if using GPU acceleration.
 - The visuals are best viewed in a Jupyter Notebook or an environment that supports IPython display features live vscode.

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to explore, modify, and enhance the script to suit your needs.
+Contributions and feedback are welcome!